Russell Brown (judge): Lawyer and professor

-He has expressed his views on a number of topics in a University of Alberta law faculty blog, prior to his appointment to the bench.
-He called the Canada Health Act “an inappropriate [federal] intrusion into sacrosanct provincial swimming pools,” referred to third party election spending limits as "odious" and "restriction on private expenditure during elections" as "objectionable", described human rights commissions as "puritanical functionaries", and described himself as a "conservative libertarian".
+Prior to his appointment to the bench, Brown was a frequent contributor to a University of Alberta law faculty blog, where he expressed views on various constitutional and political issues.
+He described the Canada Health Act as an "inappropriate [federal] intrusion into sacrosanct provincial swimming pools" and criticized third-party election spending limits as "odious" and "objectionable" restrictions on private expenditure.
+He also characterized human rights commissions as "puritanical functionaries" and described his own political outlook as that of a "conservative libertarian."